The Penpot interface has three main areas: the Dashboard, the Workspace and the View mode. Lets take a look at their composition and main features.

 - Create project: Create as many projects as you need to organize your designs.

 - File card: Basic information about a file at plain sight.
 How it looks like, last update or if it’s added as a Shared Library.
 You can rename or delete a file.
 A lot of more options coming soon.

 - Main menu: At the file main menu you are able to tweak your workspace configuration.
-Manage visibility for grids, rules, panels.
-Enable or disable sapping, dynamic alignment.
+Manage visibility for grids, rulers, panels.
+Enable or disable snapping, dynamic alignment.
 Add or remove the file as Shared Library.
 There’s also a link to the feedback options.